-Get tips for a great American Girl store trip – includes info on the bistro, the American Girl package at hotels, & how to enjoy dolls in store.
+Get tips for a great American Girl doll store trip - includes info on the bistro, the American Girl package at hotels & how to enjoy dolls in store.
 (Houston, TX)

 When we started planning Emmie's birthday this year, we kind of wanted to go against the grain of our normal routine.
 Now, you guys know I love planning a birthday party as much as the next person...but, this year, we wanted to try something a little bit different to celebrate her big day.